gprMax/gprMax/docs/source/examples_simple_2D.rst

 .. math:: t = \frac{0.180}{\frac{c}{\sqrt{6}}} \approx 1.5~\textrm{ns}

-This is the minimum time required, but the pulse wavelet has a width of 1.2 ns, to allow for the entire pulse wavelet to be reflected back to the receiver an initial time window of 3 ns will be tested.
+This is the minimum time required, but the source waveform has a width of 1.2 ns, to allow for the entire source waveform to be reflected back to the receiver an initial time window of 3 ns will be tested.

 .. code-block:: none

     #time_window: 3e-9

-gprMax will calculate the time step required for the model using the CFL condition in 2D.
+The time step required for the model is automatically calculated using the :ref:`CFL condition in 2D <guidance>`.

 Create the objects
 ------------------

-Now physical objects can created for the half-space and the cylinder.
+Now physical objects can be created for the half-space and the cylinder.
 First the ``#box`` command will be used to create the half-space and then the ``#cylinder`` command will be given which will overwrite the properties of the half-space with those of the cylinder at the location of the cylinder.

 .. code-block:: none